Suremaker/edsm_scanner/README.md

 ## VisitedStarCacheMerger

-The VisitedStarCacheMerger.exe allows to update the local player cache of visited systems with list of fully discovered systems from EdsmScanner.exe
+The VisitedStarCacheMerger.exe allows to update the local player cache of visited systems with list of:
+* fully discovered systems from EdsmScanner.exe (id64 identifiers)
+* system names (like from `importstars.txt`)

 Example usage: `> VisitedStarCacheMerger.exe VisitedStarsCache.dat "visited_Synuefe JM-G b57-1.txt"`